Email Delivery

 By Glenn Fleishman

 The Blog Business Summit will take place in January 2005, focusing on how to use Web logs in, for, and around business: I mention this Jan.
-24-25 event partly because Wi-Fi Networking News is a business blog of sorts—we’re advertising supported through relationships with Jiwire and Google AdSense—and because I’ll be speaking at the event.
-I’ll talk on topics that include building a successful and profitable content blog.
+24-25 event partly because Wi-Fi Networking News is a business blog of sorts--we're advertising supported through relationships with Jiwire and Google AdSense--and because I'll be speaking at the event.
+I'll talk on topics that include building a successful and profitable content blog.

 BBS<br />